PAGE 12 - April 2, 2008

 keetown, until she moved to Pine Bluff, Arkansas, about two years ago, to be closer to her son

-is building a new water plant.
-Who's to say
+building a new water plant.
+Who's to

 ment.